TrishaSrikanth-459/DeployStega/routing/dead_drop_resolver.md

 ## Purpose

-This module specifies the **deterministic resolution mechanism** that maps a shared cryptographic digest to a concrete, addressable GitHub artifact identifier at a given epoch.
-Its sole purpose is to ensure that both sender and receiver independently compute the *same artifact reference* using shared inputs, without coordination, feedback, or state.
-The resolver operates strictly at the level of namespace structure and identifier construction, and explicitly excludes payload encoding, behavioral modeling, timing control, access execution, or observation logic.
+This module specifies the **deterministic dead-drop routing function** that maps shared cryptographic inputs to a *concrete, existing GitHub artifact identifier* and a *role-specific URL* at a given epoch `t`.

+The resolver guarantees that sender and receiver independently derive **the same artifact identifier** while resolving it to **different, role-appropriate URLs** that reflect statistically benign behavior.
+Routing is defined structurally, not behaviorally: this module specifies *what* is referenced, not *when* or *how often* it is accessed.

 ---

 ## Scope and Non-Goals

 ### In Scope
-- Deterministic mapping from a shared digest to:
+- Deterministic mapping from shared inputs to:
   - a GitHub artifact class
-  - a valid identifier tuple within that class
+  - an **existing identifier tuple** within a fixed repository snapshot
-- Enforcement of artifact-specific identifier formats
-- Canonical GitHub URL construction from identifiers
-- Deterministic handling of collisions and invalid identifiers
-- Structural plausibility guarantees (existence, format, stability)
+- Role-specific URL resolution (sender vs. receiver)

 ### Out of Scope
 - Payload encoding or decoding
-- Behavioral timing, jitter, batching, or scheduling
+- Behavioral timing, ordering, or scheduling
-- Network access, authentication, or permission checks
+- Network access, permissions, or platform responses
-- Artifact creation, mutation, or deletion
 - Retransmission, acknowledgment, or delivery guarantees
-- Any form of adaptive or stateful routing logic
+- Modeling adversarial interference or repository evolution

 ---

+## Fixed Repository Snapshot Assumption

+This resolver operates relative to a **fixed repository snapshot** exchanged out-of-band between sender and receiver prior to the experiment.

+The snapshot defines:
+- the repository identity (`owner`, `repo`)
+- the set of artifact classes considered routable
+- the set of **existing identifiers** eligible for routing
+- empirically observed identifier bounds and distributions

+### Assumption

+After snapshot exchange:

+- **No external actor mutates the repository** in a way that affects:
+  - artifact existence
+  - identifier stability
+  - namespace structure
+- Specifically, no issues, pull requests, commits, discussions, or comments referenced by the resolver are deleted, renumbered, edited, or transferred during the experiment by an external actor.

+This assumption is adopted to:
+- prevent silent message loss due to external interference
+- avoid introducing the need for live state queries that would appear in logs
+- isolate routing detectability from availability failures

+If this assumption is violated in a real deployment, routing correctness is not guaranteed.
+This tradeoff is accepted to enable controlled, measurable detectability experiments.

+---

 ## Inputs

-The resolver requires the following inputs:
+All inputs are agreed upon out-of-band:

-- **Epoch value `t`**
+- **Epoch `t`**
-  A shared, discrete time index agreed upon out-of-band.
+  A shared, discrete epoch index.

 - **Sender identifier `senderID`**
-  A stable identifier for the sender account.
+  A stable identifier for the sender.

 - **Receiver identifier `receiverID`**
-  A stable identifier for the receiver account.
+  A stable identifier for the receiver.

+- **Repository snapshot configuration**
-- **Shared repository identifier `repoId`**
+  - repository owner and name
-  A fixed configuration parameter identifying the collaborative repository.
-  This value is *not* derived from the digest.

-- **Routing namespace `N`**
+  - artifact-class namespace `N`
-  An ordered set of GitHub artifact classes shared by sender and receiver.

-- **Per-class bounds**
-  Upper bounds `MaxFₖ(repoId)` for each numeric identifier field required by an artifact class, derived from empirical metadata.
+  - list of existing identifiers per class
+  - empirical identifier bounds and frequencies

 ---

 ## Outputs

-The resolver outputs:
+At epoch `t`, the resolver outputs:

-- **Artifact class `C ∈ N`**
+- an artifact class `C ∈ N`
-- **Identifier tuple** matching the schema of `C`
+- a **concrete identifier tuple that exists in the snapshot**
-- **Canonical GitHub URL** corresponding to the identifier tuple
+- a **role-specific canonical GitHub URL**

-The output uniquely specifies a single GitHub artifact reference for epoch `t`.
+Routing is defined over the tuple:

+Route(t, role) = (artifactClass, identifierTuple, URL_role)

 ---